 \subsection{Bias Neurons Detection}

 \paragraph{Quantifying Bias.} In this section, we describe how to compute the bias attribution for determining bias neurons.
-Suppose we have an undesirable biased text $\hat{y}$; then the importance of each neuron for the output text $\hat{y}$ can be computed using the attribution formula, $A^{(\mathcal{I},x,\hat{y})}_{i}(h)=h_{i}\times \partial \mathcal{P}(\hat{y}|x)/\partial h_{i}$.
-However, $A^{(\mathcal{I},x,\hat{y})}_{i}(h)$ includes skill knowledge in addition to biased knowledge since estimating the biased text also contains the knowledge of language modeling, such as understanding instruction knowledge.
-Therefore, we should disentangle the skill knowledge to compute the clean bias attribution $B^{(\mathcal{I},x)}_{i}(h)$ as follows:
+Suppose we have an undesirable biased text $\hat{y}$; then the importance of each neuron for the output text $\hat{y}$ can be computed using the attribution formula, $A^{(\iota,x,\hat{y})}_{i}(h)=h_{i}\times \partial \mathcal{P}(\hat{y}|x)/\partial h_{i}$.
+However, $A^{(\iota,x,\hat{y})}_{i}(h)$ includes skill knowledge in addition to biased knowledge since estimating the biased text also contains the knowledge of language modeling, such as understanding instruction knowledge.
+Therefore, we should disentangle the skill knowledge to compute the clean bias attribution $B^{(\iota,x)}_{i}(h)$ as follows:

-where $\Tilde{A}^{(\mathcal{I},x,y)}_{i}(h)$ means the attribution score for the golden label text $y$, where negative values of $A^{(\mathcal{I},x,y)}_{i}(h)$ are converted to zero values.
-Since the negative values of the attribution score are undesirable negative importance for a specific task, it is reasonable to eliminate that information.
+where $\Tilde{A}^{(\iota,x,y)}_{i}(h)$ means the attribution score for the golden label text $y$, where negative values of $A^{(\iota,x,y)}_{i}(h)$ are converted to zero values.
+Since the negative values of the attribution score are undesirable negative importance for a specific task, it is reasonable to exclude that information.

-\paragraph{Automated Identification of Biased Labels.} We should determine a biased text to compute the bias attribution for each input instance.
-We can determine a biased text for each instance, but determining all the biased text manually for the whole instance will be time-consuming and inefficient.
+\paragraph{Automatic Identification of Biased Labels.} We should determine a biased text to compute the bias attribution for each input instance.
+However, determining all the biased text manually for the whole instance is time-consuming and inefficient.
 For example, the BBQ-SES dataset, a socioeconomic status bias dataset, contains various different text labels for the protected group, such as \textit{poor people}, \textit{low-income people}, \textit{the truck driver}, etc. Thus, if we consider the realistic application of our method, then we have to determine the biased text automatically.
-Specifically, we utilize the confusion score of the language model to derive an undesirable biased class for each instance as follows:
+Specifically, we utilize the confusion score of the language model to derive an undesirable biased class (i.e., text) for each instance as follows:

 where $c$ and $\mathcal{C}$ mean a class and the class set of the dataset, respectively.